ethereum-optimism/optimism/packages/rollup-full-node/README.md

 # Dependencies
 The `/exec/` scripts depend on [parity](https://github.com/paritytech/parity-ethereum/releases/tag/v2.5.13) being installed.

+If you'd like to use a containerized version, you'll need to [install docker](https://docs.docker.com/install/).

 For other dependencies, please refer to the root README of this repo.

 # Setup